nsmsn/dotcom/src/posts/2025-indieweb-carnival-take-two.md

 ## Participating in this month's Carnival

-I look forward to hearing from you, and how you choose to interpret this theme.
+I look forward to hearing from you&mdash;**especially if you've never done one of these before**&mdash;and how you choose to interpret this theme.
 If you're stuck, here's some prompts to get you going:

 - What is an old "take" you no longer have, or can no longer endorse?
 - If there was a moment in time you could travel back to, would you change the course of history if you had the opportunity to act?